-Autism Service Norfolk is an NHS employed service funded by Norfolk County Council.
-It provides a gateway for diagnosis of adults 18+ with suspected autism without a learning disability.
-It is also able to provide some pre and post diagnostic support around the diagnosis.
+Autism Service Norfolk is an NHS-employed service funded by Norfolk County Council.
+It provides a gateway for the diagnosis of adults 18+ with suspected autism without a learning disability.
+It is also able to provide some pre and post-diagnostic support around the diagnosis.
 Autism Service Norfolk does not provide any mental health or social care support or management.

 Autistic Spectrum Disorders (ASDs) are characterised by:

 - impairments in the quality of a person’s social interaction

 - evidence of repetitive routines and rituals and all-absorbing narrow interests